JojiiOfficial/CLINotis/README.md

 # CLINotis
-This is a simple tool to view new notifications from your desktopenvironment in you terminal.
+This is a simple tool to view new notifications from your desktopenvironment in your terminal.

 # Requirements
 - go1.13